Stackberry/Example/README.md

 ## Issues and Feedback

-If you run into any issues or have feedback, feel free to file them here or contact us on Slack ([slack.stackberry.io](https://slack.stackberry.io))
+If you run into any issues or have feedback, feel free to file them here or [contact us on Slack](https://slack.stackberry.io)